 My honest answer if you have a nice/expensive camera is ‘No’.
 Why?
 Because the cave was so dusty the chances are that the dust particles can get inside your camera and damage it.

-I think even with a protective cover it would still be risky.
+Even with a protective cover, it would still be risky.
 But, it’s your decision, you can probably tell from my photos how much dust was floating around!

 How long are you in the cave?